RIS-Assisted Physical Layer Security: Artificial Noise-Driven Optimization and Measurements: AN-based RIS-assisted PLS

 The RIS phase shift configuration employs a pre-computed DFT-based beam codebook comprising $N$ mutually orthogonal codewords, each of which has a dimension of $N/2 \times 1$.
-Initially, $r_e$ is set to $0^\circ$, while the codewords are sequentially applied to \textit{$r_b$} to identify the one that maximizes $P_{CS}$.
-Conversely, by setting \textit{$r_b$} to $0^\circ$, the codewords are sequentially uploaded to \textit{$r_e$} to select the codeword that maximizes $P_{AN}$.
-The overall RIS configuration is obtained by concatenating the individual configurations of \textit{$r_b$} and \textit{$r_e$}.
+Initially, $\mathbf{r}_b$ is set to $0^\circ$, while the codewords are sequentially applied to $\mathbf{r}_e$ to identify the one that maximizes $P_{AN}$.
+Conversely, by setting $\mathbf{r}_e$ to $0^\circ$, the codewords are sequentially uploaded to $\mathbf{r}_b$ to select the codeword that maximizes $P_{CS}$.
+The overall RIS configuration is obtained by concatenating the individual configurations of $\mathbf{r}_b$ and $\mathbf{r}_e$. { The pseudocode for the DFT-based approach is provided in Algorithm \ref{alg:DFT}, where $\mathbf{c}_k$ is the $k$th column of the DFT matrix.}

+The proposed iterative algorithm has complexity $\mathcal{O}(NS)$, where $N$ denotes the number of RIS elements and $S$ is the number of discrete phase shifts (e.g., $S=2$ for 1-bit resolution).
+The DFT-based algorithm utilizes a predefined codebook of size $C$, which is generated offline, and therefore, its online search complexity is $\mathcal{O}(C)$.
+As illustrated in Fig. \ref{fig:ue_system_combined}, both algorithms are executed for 256 iterations over Bob’s and Eve’s partitions, respectively, to ensure a fair comparison.